|Kuyt and Van Persie|

 FW: Faas Wilkes (Rotterdam)

 Bosselaar is a club legend at Sparta Rotterdam in the 1950's.
-After a disputes with Sparta Rotterdam whom prevented him to play for Holland, he joined Feyenoord in 1954.
+After a disputes with Sparta Rotterdam whom prevented him to play for Netherlands, he joined Feyenoord in 1954.
 After two seasons, he returned to Sparta Rotterdam in which Feyenoord fought a court case to keep him.
 This was a major issue in the rivalry between the two clubs.
-He was capped 17 times for Holland.
+He was capped 17 times for Netherlands.

 FW: Wim Lagendaal (Rotterdam)